top of page

 High Porosity Hair

-High porosity hair has cuticles that are more open, allowing moisture to be easily absorbed.
+High porosity hair has cuticles that are open, allowing moisture to be easily absorbed.
 However, it also loses moisture quickly.
 This hair type tends to absorb water and products quickly but may struggle to retain moisture.

 Medium Porosity Hair